alitriki/TO52_Angular4/README.md

 ## Further help
 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Joined documents
+We joined to this repository the progress report and the presentation support in pdf and pptx.

 ### Authors
 * [Ali Triki](https://github.com/alitriki)